phppkg/php-gearman-manager/README.md

 a php gearman workers manager.

+Can start and manage multiple gearman worker, you can set the maximum execution time of each worker and the maximum number of job execution, after reaching the set value.
+Worker will automatically restart the process, prevent the dead

-Learning reference the project [brianlmoon/GearmanManager](https://github.com/brianlmoon/GearmanManager), Thank you very much for this project.
+Learning reference the project **[brianlmoon/GearmanManager](https://github.com/brianlmoon/GearmanManager)**, Thank you very much for this project.

 add some feature:

 - Code is easier to read and understand
-- Can support `reload` `restart` `stop` command
+- Can support `reload` `restart` `stop` `status` command

 > only support linux system, and require enable `pcntl` `posix`